 Did you know that incorporating the schema markup for SEO gives your organization an opportunity to boost search visibility?

 For one, schema provides search engines with more information that helps them understand the site’s content.
 This, in turn, increases your chances to rank for more relevant phrases.

 What’s more, using schema for SEO allows companies to enhance their search listings with more information relevant to a search query, and gain a competitive advantage over any other domain in SERPs.

 This listing, for example, uses schema to display star ratings and a number of reviews.

 And this one incorporates it to display upcoming events:

 In both examples, schema allows those organizations to include crucial information for customers within the search listing.

-Since SEOs ask us about structured data – a lot – we've decided to create this short guide to show seoClarity’s recommendation in how and why to use semantic markup.
+Since SEOs ask us about structured data markups — a lot — we've decided to create this short guide to show seoClarity’s recommendation in how and why to use schema markup for your web pages.

 From this guide, you’ll learn:

-- What is schema, and its benefits for SEO
+- What is schema, and some of its benefits for SEO